Colorado solar rebates and incentives: 2026 guide

 In Colorado, solar batteries make the most sense as a backup power system for peace of mind.
 Given the strong net metering program and generally low prices for electricity, you shouldn’t expect a return on investment if you install a solar battery in Colorado.
 But it’s a solid option to consider instead of a backup gas generator, for example, and some of Colorado’s electric utilities offer big incentives.

-Xcel Energy customers who enroll in the Renewable Battery Connect program can receive an upfront incentive worth $500 per kW (not kWh—an important difference), up to 50% of your battery equipment (not installation) cost.
+Xcel Energy customers who enroll in the Renewable Battery Connect program can receive an upfront incentive worth $350 per kW (not kWh—an important difference), up to $5,000 per application.
 Eligible batteries include the Tesla Powerwall 2, Tesla Powerwall +, Tesla Powerwall 3, and SolarEdge Home Battery.

 (If you're an income-qualified customer or you live in a disproportionately impacted community, you can earn $800/kW, up to 75% of the equipment cost.)

 Customers who remain enrolled in the program can earn $100 annually for up to 5 years.
-The program may or may not be discontinued in 2025, and it’s unclear how this would affect the annual bonus.
+As of January 2025, 94% of the allocated funds are still available.

 The catch is that you won’t have full control over your battery.
 By remaining enrolled, you agree to allow Xcel Energy to use up to 60% of your battery during control events, up to 60 times each year for five years.
 So it’s possible that your battery might only be charged up to 40% of its capacity at the beginning of a blackout.
 The good news is that technically, if you find that Xcel’s “control events” are a burden, you can un-enroll at any time without a penalty or clawback payment.

-For Holy Cross Energy customers who install a solar battery and enroll in the Distribution Flexibility Program Tariff (a specific electric rate plan), there’s an upfront incentive of $500 / kW up to 25 kW.
-If you instead enroll in the Time of Day Tariff, you can earn $250/kW up to 25 kW.
+For Holy Cross Energy customers who install a solar battery and enroll in the Distribution Flexibility Program Tariff (a specific electric rate plan), there’s an upfront incentive of $500/kW up to $12,500.
+If you instead enroll in the Time of Day Tariff, you can earn $250/kW or $100/kWh up to $12.500.
+You can only enroll in one of Holy Cross’ battery storage incentive programs.

 See the complete list of solar companies in Colorado